-The Bank is domiciled in Nigeria where it is incorporated as a private company limited by shares under the Companies and Allied Matters Act of Nigeria, 2004 and obtained Central Bank of Nigeria (CBN) approval to operate as a primary mortgage institution in 1995.
+The Bank is domiciled in Nigeria where it is incorporated as a private company limited by shares under the Companies and Allied Matters Act, 2020 and obtained Central Bank of Nigeria (CBN) approval to operate as a primary mortgage institution in 1995.
 The address of the registered office is set out on page 1.